ArunaSivaram/SpringRest/README.txt

-This is a pring rest project
+This is a spring rest project

 It has simple methods to get/post